 “Napa doesn’t just have to be an adults-only experience,” says Managing Director Edward Costa.
 “Modern families are seeking experiences that enrich the whole family in engaging, hands-on ways that also deliver opportunities to learn and grow – in this case, quite literally.
 The Little Seedlings program was designed to inspire our youngest guests with meaningful and educational experiences while allowing the adults to fully embrace the charm and amenities of our luxury resort.”

 Explore or Relax… or Do Both!

-Whether you are teaveling with kids, significants others or by yourself Caneros Resort offers the ultimate combination of luxury and relaxation among Napa Valley’s natural setting.
+Whether you are traveling with kids, significant others or by yourself Carneros Resort offers the ultimate combination of luxury and relaxation among Napa Valley’s natural setting.
 Take advantage of all the wineries and restaurants just a short drive from resort if you desire, though there is no need to ever leave the grounds.

 4048 Sonoma Highway